atsign-foundation/docs.atsign.com/content/docs/atplatform/specification.md

 **Synopsis:**

-The `cram` verb is used to bootstrap authenticate one's own self as the owner of an atServer.
+The `cram` verb is used to bootstrap authenticate one's own client as the owner of an atServer.
 It is intended to be used once until a set of PKI keys are cut on the owner's mobile device and from then on we use the `pkam` verb.

 The following regex represents the syntax of the `cram` verb: